yuqiuzhou/Pianno/README.md

 ### OS Requirements

-`pianno`  package is developped on *Linux* and has been tested on CentOS v7.5.1804 currently.
+`pianno`  package is developped on *Linux* and has been tested on CentOS v7.5.1804 and Windows10 currently.
 The version suitable for other operating systems is under development.
 Stay tuned for updates on *https://github.com/yuqiuzhou/Pianno*.

 ### Python Dependencies